-The accompanying financial statements have been prepared on a historical cost basis.
+The accompanying financial statements have been prepared on a historical basis except for financial assets at fair value through profit or loss (FVTPL) that have been measured at fair value.

 The financial statements of the Fund are presented in United States Dollar (US\$), the Fund's functional currency, and all values are rounded to the nearest dollar except when otherwise indicated.